OJB-Quantum/Navaho-Linguistics/README.md

 |                    |                  | Nitsékees = Think                                           |
 | Final Version      | Computer         | Béésh Łichííʼ Nitsékeesí = [A piece of copper that thinks]  |

-*Figure 2: Representation of Computer in Navaho.*
+*Representation of 'computer' in Navaho.*

 ---